 Sponsored Story: The act of promoting a story (like, comment, share, check-in, etc.) related to what it is you are promoting (app, event, Page, post, domain).

 Unpublished Post: Advertisers can create and promote posts that were never published organically to the News Feed or appear in the Page Timeline, appearing only as an ad.
-This is especially helpful for split testing purposes, testing variations of a post based on copy, imagery or post type (video, photo, link, text update).
+This is especially helpful for Split testing (or A/B testing) allows you to test changes in Facebook variables like ad creative, audience, or placement to determine which approach performs best. purposes, testing variations of a post based on copy, imagery or post type (video, photo, link, text update).

 Upload: Since it is not dynamic, it is important to click Upload to execute any changes made within Power Editor once your change is complete.